The impact of CET in Bulgaria

 Appearance Matters 8 Conference

-The conference took place in Bath, United Kingdom between 12 - 14 June 2018 and dissemination about our project was included in the conference package.
+The conference took place in Bath, the United Kingdom between 12 - 14 June 2018 and dissemination about our project was included in the conference package.

 The American Cleft Palate–Craniofacial Association

-Martin Persson attended the 75th annual meeting of the The American Cleft Palate–Craniofacial Association that had about 800 participants from 23 countries.
+Martin Persson attended the 75th annual meeting of The American Cleft Palate–Craniofacial Association that had about 800 participants from 23 countries.
 At the conference, Martin presented a one-hour presentation about the European project IHEM - How Healthcare Professionals Can Receive Training In How To Conduct An Initial Screening bout The Educational Outcomes In Individuals With A Cleft.
 Via the significant amount of networking during the conference, our project "Cutting Edge Training" gained a considerable amount of interest.